sunkencity999/redaction-compliance-MCP/TRANSPARENT_PROXY.md

 A: Yes!
 Works with official OpenAI, Anthropic, and Google SDKs.

 **Q: Does it work with streaming?**
-A: Not yet.
-Streaming support coming in v2.1.
+A: Yes!
+Full streaming support for OpenAI, Claude, and Gemini.
+Just set `stream=True` in your request.

 **Q: Can I proxy other providers (Cohere, etc.)?**
 A: Not yet, but easy to add.
 Contact us or submit a PR!